alessandrobaldo/PredictionModelsInForexMarkets/README.md

 Convolutional Neural Network (CNN)
 ----------------------------------

 As previously mentioned, also the CNN was tuned by including the disposition of the elements of the architecture as hyperparameters.
 In this case, both the number of convolutional blocks and filters, as well as the kernel, were taken into account.
-In the end, the structure resulted to be as Figure [fig:CNN] portrays, having the following setup:
+In the end, the structure resulted to be have the following setup:

 -   Epochs: 200